Skip to Content

 6. Attach Env to Collection (Optional):

 You can attach an environment to a collection from the Collection Settings view.
-Use this option when you'd like to link multiple collections to multiple environments.
-The values in this environment will take precedence over the active environment.
+Use this option when you want to link multiple collections to multiple environments.
+The values in this environment take precedence over the active environment.
 If you change environments frequently, this option is not recommended.
-Please see the example below:
+See the example below:

 7. *Collection and Request Variables

-• You can set collection and request specific env variables in scripting using request scope.
+• You can set collection- and request-specific env variables in scripting using the request scope.

 • These variable values are available during the execution of the request only.

-• To use - open collection settings or request view -> then select Pre Run Tab and use the Scripting tab
+• To use this, open collection settings or the request view, then select the Pre Run tab and use the Scripting tab.

 * These features are available only in the paid version.

-• You can import Thunder Client, Postman and .env files using the Import Menu Option (see above image, option 4).
+• You can import Thunder Client, Postman, and .env files using the Import menu option (see the image above, option 4).
 More details here.

 Set Environment Variable

-• Setting Environment variables is supported in the Tests tab using UI and scripting.
+• Setting environment variables is supported in the Tests tab using the UI and scripting.

 • Please see the documentation here.